waldlinus/Celerity-Benchmarks/Fluid_Simulation/README.md

 ### 3D_Fluid_Simulation

 Provides a 3D simulation of the fluid motion.
 The code running on the server, which computes the motion for each time step is written for Linux.
 The client code is written for Windows.
+Note that the side length of the cube in the client code is defined as a global variable and is not passed as argument.

+#### Controls:

+- ‘s’ key: insert some particles in the middle of the scene
+- ‘x’ key: add force in x direction
+- ‘y’ key: add force in y direction
+- ‘z’ key: add force in z direction
+- left mouse button + movement: rotate the scene

 ## Contributors